scholarships-and-grants

 WITHDRAWAL FROM A UNIT

-Notification of a student’s intention to withdraw from a unit or course must be made online via myHETIconnect on or before the advertised teaching period census date (3 April 2023).
+Notification of a student’s intention to withdraw from a unit or course must be made online via myHETIconnect on or before the advertised teaching period census date (1 April 2024).
 Withdrawing from a unit forfeits the scholarship and cannot be deferred.
-If you decided to withdraw from the unit, you will need to apply for the scholarship again when it is available.
-No refund of the student contribution will be given for withdrawals from a unit or course beyond the advertised census date unless there are extenuating circumstances which are outlined in HETI Higher Education Special Consideration Policy.
+If you decide to withdraw from the unit, you will need to apply for the scholarship again when it is available.
+No refund will be given for withdrawals from a unit or course beyond the advertised census date unless there are extenuating circumstances which are outlined in HETI Higher Education Special Consideration Policy.

 Students who fail to complete the unit due to non-attendance will also forfeit any awarded scholarship monies and their student contributions for the unit/course of studies.
 If the student wishes to repeat or complete the same unit/course again, it will be at the expense of the student.
 Academic penalties will be applied as per the HETI Higher Education Enrolment Policy.